(Latest Revision -- 01/22/2013)

 STUDENT COMPUTING LABS:

 Check with your Internet service provider.
-Basically, you just need to
+Basically, you just need

 It is often easier to give help about this sort of thing in person, and

 maybe with the help of a little "show and tell."
 If you have more